Detecting Population III Gamma-Ray Bursts with Einstein Probe and Space-Based Multi-band Astronomical Variable Objects Monitor: Pop III GRBs Accessible by EP and SVOM

-In the MSN and RSN models, similar trends are found, though with higher detectable GRBIII fractions for both instruments (see Figure~\ref{fig2} and Table~\ref{tab2}).
+In the MSN and RSN models, similar trends are found, though with higher detectable GRBIII fractions for both instruments (see Figure~\ref{fig2} and Table~\ref{tab3}).
 This systematic increase aligns with the progression of the overall Pop III SFR density, which rises across the VMSN, MSN, and RSN models, as shown in Figure~\ref{fig1}.
 As expected, the contribution of Pop III GRBs increases with redshift, becoming dominant at $z>16$ for all Pop III IMF models considered.
-Therefore, any GRB detected at such extreme redshifts would most likely be of Pop III origin.
+Therefore, any GRB detected at such extreme redshifts would most likely be of Pop III origin, consistent with previous findings \citep{2011MNRAS.416.2760C}.
+Our work builds upon the foundational studies of \cite{2017MNRAS.472.3532M}, and while our results are consistent with the broader picture from \cite{2011MNRAS.416.2760C}, this study's contribution is novel and timely.
+Specifically, this is the first work to deliver concrete, instrument-specific predictions for Pop III GRB detectability with \emph{EP} and \emph{SVOM}.
+By focusing on the unique soft X-ray capabilities of \emph{EP}/WXT and \emph{SVOM}/ECLAIRs, we provide the community with a clear set of expectations and a strategy for identifying these elusive events.

 Note that our results exhibit little dependence on the assumed LF for Pop III GRBs.
 The predicted Pop III GRB rate at $z>6$ changes by less than a factor of two for a characteristic cutoff luminosity $L_{\rm cut}$ between $10^{53}$ and $10^{55}\,\mathrm{erg\,s^{-1}}$ and for a slope $\nu$ in the range of $1.5 < \nu < 2.0$.